-Pursuant to certain "lock-up" agreements, we, the members of our board of directors and certain key employees, have agreed, subject to certain exceptions, not to offer, sell, assign, transfer, pledge, contract to sell, or otherwise dispose of or announce the intention to otherwise dispose of, or enter into any swap, hedge or similar agreement or arrangement that transfers, in whole or in part, the economic risk of ownership of, directly or indirectly, or make any demand or request or exercise any right with respect to the registration of, or file with the SEC a registration statement under the Securities Act relating to, any ordinary shares or securities convertible into or exchangeable or exercisable for any ordinary shares without the prior written consent of Cowen and Company, LLC and Piper Jaffray & Co., for a period of 90 days after the date of the underwriting agreement.
+Pursuant to certain "lock-up" agreements, we, the members of our board of directors and certain members of our executive management, have agreed, subject to certain exceptions, not to offer, sell, assign, transfer, pledge, contract to sell, or otherwise dispose of or announce the intention to otherwise dispose of, or enter into any swap, hedge or similar agreement or arrangement that transfers, in whole or in part, the economic risk of ownership of, directly or indirectly, or make any demand or request or exercise any right with respect to the registration of, or file with the SEC a registration statement under the Securities Act relating to, any ordinary shares or securities convertible into or exchangeable or exercisable for any ordinary shares (including ADSs) without the prior written consent of Cowen and Company, LLC and Piper Jaffray & Co., for a period of 90 days after the date of the underwriting agreement.

-This lock-up provision applies to ordinary shares and to securities convertible into or exchangeable or exercisable for ordinary shares.
-It also applies to ordinary shares owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
-The lock-up agreements include customary exceptions.
+This lock-up provision applies to ordinary shares or ADSs in this offering, or ordinary shares owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
+The lock-up agreements include customary exceptions, including: